 Abby received her Bachelor’s degree in Speech and Hearing Sciences with a minor in Psychology from Indiana University, and her Master’s degree in Speech-Language Pathology from the University of the District of Columbia.
-She holds the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA) and is Early Intervention Credentialed in the State of Illinois.
+She holds the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA) and is an Early Intervention Credentialed in the State of Illinois.
 She also holds a PROMPT level one certification.